 I love Seared Tuna Tataki and am actually surprised I haven’t done this recipe yet.
-Inspired by some Japanese cuisine that I have been eating lately, I wanted to make this dish over the fire.
-Seared the tuna over hot fire then splashed with a citrus and soy sauce blend for the perfect dinner!
+Inspired by all the Japanese cuisine that I have been eating lately, I wanted to make this dish over the fire.
+We’ll start by searing the tuna over a hot flame, then splash it with a citrus and soy sauce blend for the perfect dinner!

 - Fresh Tuna Steaks